dom-j/GCP-Microservice-DeploymentonKubernetes/README.md

 ## 1. Introduction

 This project demonstrates deploying a RESTful microservice called 'SampleApp' to a Google Kubernetes Engine (GKE) cluster in GCP.
 The service retrieves the current date/time from a Cloud SQL database (accessed via Cloud SQL Auth Proxy) and exposes it through a RESTful API.
+I used Terraform to provision GCP resources.
 Docker is used for containerization, with the image stored in Artifact Registry.
 Kubernetes manifests manage deployment, and a load balancer routes incoming traffic.
 <http://34.89.115.57:80>

 ## 2. Architecture diagram